michaelthatsit/mod/50-55mm ball/README.md

 > ✅ [ISO-2025EFOG](https://github.com/efogdev/ISO-2025EFOG) compliant

-> ❗️ Warning: it has been reported that CY-8H BTUs don't work with this version well.
+> ❗️ It has been reported that CY-8H BTUs don't work with this version well.

 ## Everything?